-A host organization tutor is a person linked to/or appointed by the host organization to guide or tutor interns within the organization with professional experience and enough knowledge to make the process of tutoring effective".
+The host organization tutor is a person linked to/or appointed by the host organization to guide or tutor interns within the organization with professional experience and enough knowledge to make process of tutoring effective"17

-An Academic tutor is a dedicated person nominated by the Higher Education Institution (HEI) to support the intern during their internship when it is related to a study plan.
+The Academic tutor is dedicated person nominated by the Higher Education Institution (HEI) to support the intern during their internship when it is related to a study plan.
 They can be teachers or personnel from a dedicated office.